 Members of the Dawoodi Bohra community have played a very active role in setting up the Bahrain Chamber of Commerce.
 Batool Dadabhai currently serves as a board member in the Chamber of Commerce and Industry.

 The spirit of tolerance and the welcoming attitude of the ruling family towards the Bohra community became evident when Amir His Highness Shaikh Isa Bin Ali Al Khalifa, the 7th ruler of Bahrain gifted a piece of land to the Bohra community in the year 1914, to build a masjid.
+This masjid was the first one to be built by the Dawoodi Bohra community in the Middle East region.
 In addition to being a locus for prayer and congregation, the masjid and adjacent community centre are also venues for community outreach and philanthropic initiatives.